-As an individual preparing to leave the Army and enter civilian life your focus may turn to issues such as finding a new job, looking for a home and locating schools for children.
-It is at this time that the process of Transition becomes important.
+As you are preparing to leave the Army to enter civilian life your focus may turn to issues such as finding a new job, looking for a home and locating schools for children.

-Discharge for British Army soldiers normally takes place in the UK, however, as a Gurkha soldier you have an option to discharge in Nepal where you can also request resettlement training.
+Discharge for the British Army normally takes place in the UK, however, as a Gurkha soldier you have an option to discharge to Nepal where you can also request resettlement training.

-Whether you are leaving after four years, retiring after 22 years, being forced to discharge on redundancy, or leaving on medical discharge due to injury or illness, transition can be a difficult time for many veterans and their families.
+Whether you are leaving service after 4 years, 12 years, retiring on an immediate pension point (IPP) of 24 years or leaving on medical discharge due to injury or illness, the transition can be a complex time for many veterans and their families.
 No two individuals experience the same situation, and not all problems can be averted.

-Transition from military to civilian life can be a daunting task, and for many people it’s a confusing time.
+The transition from military to civilian life can be a daunting task, and for many people, it’s a confusing time.
 For some service members, separation from the military can be an overwhelming personal experience, create financial hardship, and contribute to the already challenged family system.

-While the Army has a moral obligation to support as you transition back in to civilian life, it must be driven by you with help and support from others if and when you need it.
+While the Army has a moral obligation to support as you transition back into civilian life, it must be driven by you with guidance, help, and support from others, if and when you need it.

 This site provides some advice and guidance to SL and their families who are leaving the Army, no matter what stage they are in their career.
 It draws from current MOD advice.